alanr8742/SEP-10-PD-6-Parallel-World-/start/ally.md

-You turn right to a dark ally, no lights anywhere until you see a sketchy man in a suit and decide to not go into it.
+You turn right to a dark ally, you go in and you see something a little unusual